The perfect roof tent for your vehicle

 Do I need a special roof rack for a roof tent?

-How do I install my roof tent?
+How do I assemble my roof tent?

-To install the roof tent, you must lift it onto your roof racks.
+To install the roof tent, you need to lift it onto your roof rack.
 This is best done with the help of two to four people.
-The roof tent is then screwed onto the roof rack at four points using screws and counter plates.
-All fastening material and tools are supplied with our roof tents.
+Then, the roof tent is mounted to the roof rack at four points using screws and counter plates.

 How long does it take to set up the roof tent?